LappleApple/awesome-leading-and-managing/Onboarding.md

 - [Onboarding Plan](https://github.com/heddle317/onboarding/blob/master/onboarding_plan.md) - by Kate Heddleston.
 A four-week plan with exercises and more info.

+- [Onboarding Someone Remotely](https://twitter.com/rothgar/status/1296911972215058432) (Twitter thread) - by Justin Garrison.
+Takeaway: a checklist for what should be in place and in motion for a new remote hire.

+- [Owning Your Onboarding (Specially in Remote Work)](https://dmellonielet.com/2020/11/30/software-engineers-guide-to-owning-the-onboarding.html) - by Nielet D'mello.
+Takeaway: includes a nine-point template for gaining control over your onboarding and links to additional resources.

 - [Technical Onboarding, Training, and Mentoring](https://www.youtube.com/watch?v=Lpg4jRSH7EE) (video) - a full onboarding curriculum by Kate Heddleston, from RailsConf 2014.
 Takeaway: Onboarding is taking someone from outside the team and making them productive (technical knowledge); independent/autonomous (company/process knowledge); reliably independent; and confident/believe they are valuable (personal development).

 - [Thinking of the Next Developer](https://dev.to/dnimmo/thinking-of-the-next-developer) - by David Nimmo.
 Takeaway: before moving on to the next coding problem, take the time to save hassle for the next person joining your team or working with your code.